 Alignment: July 2008

 The objective is to get the centre-line of the rack shaft crossing the centre-line of the column shaft at the exact centre of the UJ.
-It is achieved by shims between the four rack to cross-member mounting points, together with positioning of the steering column within the movement of its mounting bolts.
-It is necessary because the rack and column shafts sit at different angles in both the vertical and horizontal planes, as well as manufacturing tolerances in the bodyshell and crossmember.
-The factory used this tool (click thumbnail), note that the different bores were probably because it was a standard tool across a range of BL vehicles, although there are different lengths of column and rack shafts of which more later.
+It is achieved primarily by positioning of the steering column but may also need shims at one or more rack to cross-member mounting points.
+It is necessary because the rack and column shafts sit at different angles in both the vertical and horizontal planes as well as manufacturing tolerances in the bodyshell and crossmember.
+The factory used this tool (click thumbnail), note that the different bores shown were probably because it was a standard tool across a range of BL vehicles.
 Highly unlikely to be available now (until replicas available from Moss), so how do we replicate it?
 Personally I wrapped some stiff wire around the end of each shaft, with the tip of each wire at a point in space equal to where the centre of the UJ would be when fitted to that shaft.
 You can get the tip exactly on the centre line by rotating each shaft in turn, if you get any wobble of the tip it isn't aligned, so tweak it until it is stable.
-Then it is a matter of fitting shims and adjusting the column as required to get the two tips just touching, which could be quite a long process of trial and error.
-Others have said they used blobs of Blu-Tak or similar.
+Then it is a matter of fitting shims and adjusting the column as required to get the two tips just touching, which is very fiddly and could be quite a long process of trial and error, others have said they used blobs of Blu-Tak or similar.
 The problem with both of these is that it is very easy to knock the tip of the wire or Blu-Tak off-centre as well as length.
 Some have said they loosely fit the rack, connect up the UJ, then measure the gaps between the rack casing and the crossmember and fit shims accordingly.
 Personally I don't think that is good enough on its own as the weight of the rack will be hanging on the UJ to some extent, although it is probably good enough to get a starting point for shims, and trial and error with pointers after that for fine adjustment.
 Update January 2010: Even worse is a method I've seen where someone turns the steering wheel back and fore while someone else tightens up each rack bolt bit by bit, till the steering wheel binds, then that bolt is slackened a bit, a section snipped out of a washer so it can be slid on the bolt, and that bolt tightened.
 That is so crude, the UJ will surely start binding way before you can feel any resistance at the steering wheel, hence still be binding when it is backed off a bit and the washer tightened.
 Besides which the washers that were shown were way thicker than any shim I have seen.
 Definitely from the "If it isn't bodged it won't work" school of engineering.

-The later energy absorbing column has one bracket under the dash with three bolts, and the bottom of the outer tube has a loose plate with three bolts screwing it into the firewall.
-It's been said that this bottom plate and its bolts are to align the column but that is not the case, they simply clamp the loose plate and a gasket to the toe-board and are solely to seal the body aperture against water, noise and fumes ingress.
-The three upper bolts go into caged nuts so offer some side to side adjustment, and spacers between one or more of the column and body brackets offer up and down adjustment of the UJ end by tilting the column.
-With those three bolts tightened the column is held rigidly so there is no scope for adjustment at the toe-board plate, those three bolts are only tightened when UJ alignment has been achieved.
-The slots in the column brackets only take account of dimensional differences between rack and body column brackets from car to car, the fore and aft position of the column is determined by the rack position and the UJ.
+The later energy absorbing column (V8 and RB) has one bracket under the dash with three bolts going into caged nuts and the bottom of the outer tube has a loose plate with three bolts screwing it into the bulkhead.
+It's been said that this bottom plate and its bolts are to align the column but that is not the case, they simply clamp the loose plate and a gasket to the bulkhead - once the column has been correctly aligned - and are solely to seal the body aperture against water, noise and fumes ingress.
+The three upper bolts and caged nuts allow horizontal adjustment, and spacers on one or more of those bolts between column and body brackets set vertical alignment.
+Until the three dash bracket bolts are tightened the UJ end of the column can move horizontally and vertically relative to the rack and is not aligned, the three toe-board bolts are only tightened when UJ alignment has been achieved.
+For this column the inner is fixed relative to the outer so it's the rack and the UJ that determine the fore and aft position of the whole column relative to the dashboard brackets, the cowl automatically takes up the correct position relative to the wheel, a small amount of variation in the angles of the column stalks depends on what (if any) shims have been used on the upper bolts.

 As far as using gauges goes my Haynes says that the rack and column should be fitted before installing the alignment gauges.
-That can be done with the early and mid-era columns (my CB roadster) as the column inner can be slid up the outer to get enough space to fit and remove the (Moss at least) gauges.
-With the early column the inner can be slid back far enough to enable the UJ to be fitted and removed as well, but with the mid-era column with steering lock the inner does not slide back far enough for the UJ, only the gauges.
-With the later full energy-absorbing column (my V8) you can't fit or remove either gauges or UJ without moving either the column back or the rack forwards as the inner cannot be moved relative to the outer.
+That can be done with CB columns as the column inner can be slid up the outer enough to fit and remove the (Moss at least) gauges.
+With the early column the inner can be slid back far enough to enable the UJ to be fitted and removed as well, but with the late CB column with steering lock (even when disengaged with the key) the inner does not slide back far enough for the UJ, only the gauges.
+Note that if the later CB column inner with wheel fitted slides forwards with the UJ removed it can bend the horn brush away from the wheel so check horn operation on completion.

-The rack gauge must be positioned correctly on the shaft by use of its clamping screw in the notch or groove.
+The rack gauge must be positioned correctly on the shaft by use of its clamping screw in the centre of the notch or groove.
 The Moss gauges have two holes for the screw - the one nearest the open end is correct for the UJ with the replaceable spider (early and mid column), the one nearest the tip for the later one-piece UJ (later column).
-For early and mid-era columns the column gauge need not be clamped onto the shaft as it only has to meet the tip of the rack gauge and the inners slide freely for the fine positioning needed to get the column clamp bolt inserted.
+For early and late CB columns the column gauge need not be clamped onto the shaft as it only has to meet the tip of the rack gauge and the inners slide freely for the fine positioning needed to get the column clamp bolt inserted.
 Adjust the column position and the rack shims as above to get the correct alignment.
-With the later column the inner column cannot slide in the outer and so that gauge must have its screw tightened into the notch as well, and the column must be loose on it's three mounting bolts to get the correct fore and aft and lateral position, adding and removing spacers and shims to both column bolts and rack bolts to get the correct vertical alignment.
+With the V8 and RB column the inner column cannot slide in the outer and so that gauge must have its screw tightened into the notch as well, and the column must be loose on it's three mounting bolts to get the correct fore and aft and lateral position, adding and removing spacers and shims as needed to both column bolts and rack bolts to get the correct vertical alignment.

 Note that even with the front wheels on the ground with the four rack bolts removed, leaving the track-rod ends attached to the steering arms, as you pull the rack forwards to allow you to remove the gauges and fit the UJ the wheels will simply toe-in towards each other and gives enough of a gap to fit the UJ.